patrickn699/Churn_Modelling/README.md

 # Churn_Modelling
 Churn_Modelling analysis.
-Analizing the data,doing some pre-processing,visualizing it,and making predictions.
+Analyzing the data,doing some pre-processing,visualizing it,and making predictions.